Karim-Sleiman/Mammogram-segmentation-using-U-net/README.md

 b.
 Code and Algorithm

-     1. Image Enhancement: The image enhancement technique used was histogram equalization.
+     1. Image Enhancement and Segmentation: The image enhancement technique used is histogram equalization, the user uploads a mammogram and the image is enhanced for easy prediction.
+The segmentation part of the system uses a U-Net convolution network, accepts a mammogram image and its mask, and predicts the location of the tumor.

      2. GUI: The Graphical User Interface was designed in a simple way to display the results of the algorithm.
 It mainly contains the following widgets: